-When a proposed primary, accessory, or temporary land use is not explicitly listed in the Permitted Uses Table, the use is not permitted in the Town, unless the Planning Director determines that it is included in the definition of a listed use or is so similar to a listed use that it shall be treated as the same use.
-The Planning Director shall make that determination based on a comparison of the size, scale, operating characteristics, multi-modal traffic impacts, storm drainage impacts, utility impacts, and neighborhood impacts of the proposed use with other uses listed in the Permitted Uses Table.
-The Planning Director's interpretation shall be made available to the public and shall be binding on future decisions of the Town until this LUC is amended to treat the use differently.
+When a proposed primary, accessory, or temporary land use is not explicitly listed in the Permitted Uses Table, the use is not permitted in the Town, unless Staff determines that it is included in the definition of a listed use or is so similar to a listed use that it shall be treated as the same use.
+Staff shall make that determination based on a comparison of the size, scale, operating characteristics, multi-modal traffic impacts, storm drainage impacts, utility impacts, and neighborhood impacts of the proposed use with other uses listed in the Permitted Uses Table.
+Staff's interpretation shall be made available to the public and shall be binding on future decisions of the Town until this LUC is amended to treat the use differently.